 Hiking to the Bridge

 At current lake levels, the hike from the Rainbow Bridge dock to the bridge is approximately 1.25 miles (1.8km).
-Click the link for more information about hiking to Rainbow Bridge from around Navajo Mountain.
+Intrepid backpackers may want to know more information about hiking to Rainbow Bridge from around Navajo Mountain.

 There is no lodging, food, or other services at Rainbow Bridge.
 There is boat gas and limited food services at Dangling Rope Marina, approximately 10 miles south of Rainbow Bridge.